 Keep a few ideas in mind when considering flux:

-- Measurement: Flux is a total, and is not “per unit area” or “per unit volume”.
+Measurement: Flux is a total, and is not “per unit area” or “per unit volume”.
 Flux is the total force you feel, the total number of bananas you see flying by your surface.
 Think of flux like weight.
-(There is a separate concept of divergence which is “flux density” (flux/volume), but that’s a separate article).
+(There is a separate idea of "flux density" (flux/volume) called divergence, but that’s a separate article.)

 The source of flux has a huge impact on the total flux.
 Doubling the source (doubling the “banana-ness” of each banana), will double the flux passing through a surface.